pbrdmn/brd.mn/src/articles/mentors/index.md

 I joined Compono a few weeks later and began working closely with Nikolay on the delivery of several projects, as I was learning how the company, product, and technology worked.

-In those first weeks with the small team of four engineers, I focussed my efforts on learning and contributed where I could to support the development planning activities.
+In those first weeks with the small team of four engineers, I focused my efforts on learning and contributed where I could to support the development planning activities.

 But for me the most valuable time was the feedback in our regular one on one sessions.